rahulkumar0023/codex/README.md

 The `peppol-batch/pom.xml` file declares the dependencies needed for the batch job:
 - `spring-boot-starter-batch` and `spring-boot-starter` provide Spring Batch support.
 - `spring-boot-starter-test` supplies JUnit for tests.
-- `peppol-ubl21` provides JAXB classes for working with UBL 2.1 invoices.
+- UBL 2.1 JAXB classes are generated locally from the schemas using the `jaxb-maven-plugin`.

 - `jakarta.xml.bind-api` and `jaxb-runtime` bring in Jakarta JAXB 4 so the code compiles on Java 17.